allandala/My-first-kotlin-demo-project/README.md

 # My first kotlin project
-Nothing much just doing some kotlin tests in Variables, loops and if statements. 😔😐
+Nothing much just doing some kotlin tests in Variables, operators and if statements. 😔😐